Buuchia/CCS_blog/posts/hw-w5.md

    //give file path to image element, when it's done loading, then the above img.onload() runs img.src = `/240405/pfp_glasses.jpg`

-   //define function rand_int with a max parameter to returns random variations of the largest rounded integer of data chunk size
+   //define function rand_int with a max parameter to returns random variations of
-   //that are removed from the image data during the glitching process.
-   //Math.floor() static method rounds down and returns the largest integer less than or equal to a given number.
-   //Generating random integers for the chunk size allows the glitch effect to vary in intensity and size randomly.
+   //the largest rounded integer of data chunk size
-   //random integer function is also used to control the number of repeats in the glitch effect in the glitchify function. const rand_int = max => Math.floor (Math.random () * max)
+   //that are removed from the image data during the glitching process. const rand_int = max => Math.floor (Math.random () * max)

    //define glitchify function to introduce glitches into the image data
    //takes base64 encoded image data, a maximum chunk size, and the number of repeats as parameters. const glitchify = (data, chunk_max, repeats) => {
       //determines the size of the chunk of data to be removed for the glitch effect.
-      //chunk_max is a parameter passed to the function, representing the maximum size of the chunk of data to be removed during glitching.
+      //chunk_max is a parameter passed to the function,
+      //representing the maximum size of the chunk of data to be removed during glitching.
       //rand_int (chunk_max / 4) generates a random position between 0 and chunk_max / 4
-      //Dividing by 4 might be done to limit the maximum chunk size, ensuring the glitch effect doesn't remove too much data at once.
+      //Dividing by 4 might be done to limit the maximum chunk size,
+      //ensuring the glitch effect doesn't remove too much data at once.
-      //Multiplying by 4 ensures that the chunk_size is a multiple of 4, which is often necessary for data manipulation operations, particularly when dealing with binary data or image data. const chunk_size = rand_int (chunk_max / 4) * 4
+      //Multiplying by 4 ensures that the chunk_size is a multiple of 4,
+      //which is often necessary for data manipulation operations,
+      //particularly when dealing with binary data or image data. const chunk_size = rand_int (chunk_max / 4) * 4

       //random position in the data between 24 - chunk_size